cronkitedata/cronkite-docs/docs/excel/practice/01-excel-azpop-exercise.md

 Your job is to find a story in this data by using change, percent change, percent of total to find something newsworthy.
 C

-As you do your analysis, consider the unit of analysis (county) and what the various components might tell you.
+As you do your analysis, consider what the various components might tell you.
 Did a county grow because of migration from other areas, or because there was a relatively high birth rates?
 Is the county dying off?

 ### First steps